Recipes to Keep Warm this Winter Season

 Simple and Nourishing Dinner for Winter: Steamed Veggies with Tahini Sauce

 Any veggies of your choice: cauliflower, broccoli, kale, chard, brussels sprouts, cabbage, carrots, etc.

 A few spoonfuls of olive oil or cultured pastured butter or virgin coconut oil OR drizzle with Tahini and a little olive oil and lemon

-Real Salt or another unrefined sea salt, and black pepper to taste
+Real Salt, a brand of unbleached sea salt, and black pepper to taste

 ¾ to 1 lb ground free-range meat of choice